clevyr/jackpot-backup/README.md

 ### main_backup
-The `main_backup` function is where you will issue shell commands to create all your backup scripts.
+The `main_backup` function is where you will issue shell commands to create all of your backup scripts.
 That function a directory as an parameter (`$1`) - and you should dump all of your files in there:

 ```